Social Perception of Faces in a Vision-Language Model: Results

-\paragraph{Facial expression shapes social perception whereas pose and lighting impact legibility} Previously, we explored the impact of non-protected variables at an aggregate level, averaging across all dimensions of social perception.
+Previously, we explored the impact of non-protected variables at an aggregate level, averaging across all dimensions of social perception.
 Next, we shift the focus to a more detailed analysis.
 Varying lighting conditions and head orientation do not exhibit a clear trend: Higher $\Delta$ cosine similarities are observed under flat lighting, intermediate values for natural lighting, and lower values for unusual lighting.
 Similarly, for pose, higher $\Delta$ cosine similarities are found for extreme poses and lower values for central poses.
-For both variables, negative and positive valences show similar patterns and are positively correlated ($r_{\mathrm{lighting}}=0.93$, $r_{\mathrm{pose}}=0.79$, \autoref{fig:confounds-a} center and right panel ).
-This suggests that changing angles of light incidence (lighting) and head orientations (pose) do not significantly alter social perception but instead affect ``legibility": the ease with which different social perception dimensions can be interpreted or distinguished.
+For both variables, negative and positive valences show similar patterns and are positively correlated ($r_{\mathrm{lighting}}=0.93$, $r_{\mathrm{pose}}=0.79$, \autoref{fig:confounds-a} center and right panel).

+This suggests that changing angles of light incidence (lighting) and head orientations (pose) do not significantly alter social perception but instead affect ``legibility'': the ease with which different social perception dimensions can be interpreted or distinguished.

 Conversely, varying facial expressions show a clear trend: As a face transitions from a frowning expression to a smile, it is perceived as more positive, more Progressive (Belief), and less negative.
 In other words, the opposing valences are negatively correlated ($r_{\mathrm{smiling}}$=-0.21, \autoref{fig:confounds-a} left panel).

 The finding that smiling positively influences social perception has two interpretations: First, it should be noted that facial expressions are unlabeled in widely used observational datasets like FairFace and UTKFace.
 Facial expression—and other non-protected variables—may correlate with protected attributes; therefore, ignoring such variables may compromise conclusions from observational studies on algorithmic bias.
 Second, it suggests that CLIP exhibits human-like social perception.
 CLIP can classify faces by race and gender (\autoref{fig:kde-corrections}), demonstrating its ability to make {\em broad} associations related to human perception.
 The just presented results go one step further and uncover CLIP’s ability to perform {\em fine-grained} social judgments.

 \paragraph{Different impact of facial expression on social perception across intersectional groups}

 \autoref{fig:intersect-smiling} explores social bias as a function of facial expression.
 It shows that Asian men display the highest values in three social dimensions, namely Positive Agency, Conservative Belief, and Negative Communion.
 Another demographic group that stands out even more consistently is Black women (red x lines in \autoref{fig:intersect-smiling}), who consistently appear at the extremes of cosine similarity.
 In all but one panel (Negative Agency), the faces of frowning Black women show the lowest $\Delta$ cosine similarity.
 However, in four of these panels (Warmth, Positive Communion, Competence, and Conservative Belief), the Black women curve is also the steepest as smiling increases, implying that the metric increases more dramatically than for other gender-race groups.
 As a consequence, most smiling faces of Black women have the highest $\Delta$ cosine similarity for Competence and third-highest for Positive Communion.
 Indeed, the least-smiling Black female faces have the lowest competence cosine similarity of any intersectional group, \emph{and} the most-smiling Black female faces have the highest.
 Our findings suggest that Black women are an outlier group by CLIP.